unoplatform/uno.extensions/doc/Overview/Mvux/ListStates.md

 public IListState<string> FavoritesState => ListState.FromFeed(this, FavoritesFeed);
 ```

-## Others

-There's also the `ListState.Create` method which allows you to manually build the list-state with Messages.
-You can learn about manual creation of Messages [here](xref:Overview.Reactive.State#create).

 ## Operators

 In the following examples, we'll refer to `MyStrings` which is an `IListState<string>`, to demonstrate how to use the various operators `IListState<T>` provides to update its state with modified data.